 If you buy a train ticket to Holyhead, then another ticket for the ferry, it will cost you upwards of £100.
 But with ‘Rail and Sail’ you can travel from any UK station all the way to Dublin, on a single ticket.

-When I booked, the rail and sail ticket cost £49 each way.
-At the same time, the air fare was £40 each way on Ryanair, but that doesn’t include ANYTHING, not least getting to the airport in the first place – which is £13.60 from London to Southend.
+A rail and sail ticket typically costs £49 each way.
+The air fare is £40 each way on Ryanair, but that doesn’t include ANYTHING, not least getting to the airport in the first place – which is £13.60 from London to Southend.
 To travel via Heathrow on Aer Lingus it’s £83 each way plus the Heathrow express (£20) or a tube fare.
 So, flying is not actually that cheap.
-In fact, it’s cheaper not to fly – and far cheaper if you’re travelling Aer Lingus!
+In fact, it’s cheaper not to fly – sometimes far cheaper!

 Time well spent

 So we come back to the issue of time.
 In order to catch a 20:05 Ryanair flight you can head straight to the airport after work.
 For Aer Lingus (18:10 flight) you’ll need to take the afternoon off.
 Rail and sail (0910 from London Euston), requires a full day off work.

 But here’s where you can get creative.
 On a three-hour rail journey, with power sockets and WIFI, you can get some serious work done.
 Then lunch while you’re changing to the ferry, then another three hours uninterrupted work time with plug sockets and WIFI.
 If you can convince your employer that’s ‘working from home’, you don’t need that day off.

 "On a three-hour rail journey, with power sockets and WIFI, you can get some serious work done."